Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Projects

-- `InflationForecast`: A series of econometric and machine learning models for inflation prediction (I'm improving and updating the code right now).
+- `InflationForecast`: A series of econometric and ML models for inflation prediction (I'm improving and updating the code right now).
-- `FinancialCrisis09`: Analysis of the 2009 financial crisis using extensive descriptive statistics and machine learning methods like PCA and cluster analysis.
+- `FinancialCrisis09`: Analysis of the 2009 financial crisis using extensive descriptive statistics and ML methods like PCA and cluster analysis.
 - `Progresa`: Evaluation of the Progresa program using econometric tools like IV regression and DiD.
 - `Garch`: Custom implementation of GARCH models from scratch, applying MC simulations and computing VaR and ES (coming soon).